Runner rules

 A runner rule configuration consists of these elements:

-• An optional project_id to limit the runner to a specific project
+# An optional project ID to limit the runner to a specific project

 Omitting both project_id and env_type_id creates an empty runner rule (“match anything”).